Deutsche Telekom to take on telecom ops from slimmed-down T-Systems

-BONN, Germany, Sept 18 (Reuters) - Deutsche Telekom is taking back responsibility for corporate telecoms clients from its restructured T-Systems unit, which will emerge as a slimmed-down operation focused on IT and digital services.
+BONN, Germany (Reuters) - Deutsche Telekom is taking back responsibility for corporate telecoms clients from its restructured T-Systems unit, which will emerge as a slimmed-down operation focused on IT and digital services.

 Adel Al-Saleh, hired at the start of 2018 to turn around loss-making T-Systems, told staff on Wednesday that the business would in future be “an integrated end-to-end IT player and reliable enabler for our clients’ digitization”.